shachafha/Real_or_Fake_Jobs/readme.md

 ---

 ## Usage Instructions
+The notebooks in this project are designed to be run on Data Bricks.
 1. **Set Up Scraping**:
    - Obtain an API key from `ScraperAPI` or credentials for `Bright Data` proxy.
    - Run the scripts in the `scraping/` folder to collect job postings.